wurmlab/genevalidatorapp/README.md

 gem install genevalidatorapp
 ```

-If that doesn't work, try `sudo gem install genevalidator` instead.
+If that doesn't work, try `sudo gem install genevalidatorapp` instead.

 ##### Running From Source (Not Recommended)
 It is also possible to run from source.
 However, this is not recommended.